giftonian/actions-repo/README.md

 # actions-repo
-A sample repo for Github actions example
+A sample repository for Github actions example.